kottans/frontend/tasks/git-advanced.md

 ## Video

-You can see workshop's screencast below.
+You can watch related screencasts from Kottans course live workshops below.

 |||
 --- | ---